Chart Color Schemes

 Infrastructure

-South Kempsey has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+South Kempsey has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 10 projects that are expected to have an impact on the area.
-Notable projects include Verge and Eden Streets Sporting Complex, West Kempsey Social and Affordable Housing, Telecommunications Facility West Kempsey, and Kempsey Riverside Precinct Foreshore Stabilisation.
-The following list details those projects likely to be most relevant.
+Ten infrastructure projects identified by AreaSearch are expected to impact the area significantly.
+These include Verge and Eden Streets Sporting Complex, West Kempsey Social and Affordable Housing, Telecommunications Facility West Kempsey, and Kempsey Riverside Precinct Foreshore Stabilisation.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.